 Merton's first IFS was published in December 2020 and relates to the 2019/20 financial year, setting out the spending priorities for Merton's CIL at that time.
+The latest version of the IFS was published in December 2021.
 The council will look to use future IFSs to publish updates to its investment priorities for CIL and S106.